 Penn State World Campus has an online criminal justice bachelor’s degree program.
-This degree is for criminology students who already have a two-year degree in criminology or a related area.
-The program’s online format allows students to work and study at their own pace and still find time for family obligations.
+This degree is for criminology students with a two-year degree in criminology or a related area.
+The program’s online format allows students to work and study independently and still find time for family obligations.
 Graduates can advance their careers in protective services, law and corrections, crime-related prevention and support, security management, court administration, and social services roles.

-Courses in the BS in criminal justice program include criminology, law, policing, and corrections in America, ethics in criminal justice, security and police administration, alternatives to incarceration, and aspects of the juvenile justice system.
+Courses in the BS in criminal justice program include criminology, law, policing, and corrections in America, ethics in criminal justice, security and police administration, incarceration alternatives, and juvenile justice system aspects.
 Areas of social services cover sociology and psychology as well.
-The total program is 120 credits in length, and students can complete it in less than two years (with an associate degree in criminology).
+The total program is 120 credits; students can complete it in less than two years (with an associate degree in criminology).
 Penn State World Campus is nationally recognized as an accredited college in the school of justice field.

 Program Duration: 120 Credits, two to three years.

 The BS in Criminal Justice at Florida International University offers an online option that provides teaching experts in shaping the future of the criminal justice field.
 This state-of-the-art curriculum instructs students in areas that impact their professional career paths and assists them in obtaining promotions within the criminal justice industry.
 Courses include Introduction to Criminal Justice, Criminological Theory, Research Methods and Analysis, Professional Development, Justice and the Constitution, and a senior capstone in Criminal Justice.